Loading...

 As of April 2026, Kota Kinabalu MP Datuk Chan Foong Hin publicly called out the low public awareness around BAS.MY, urging residents to take up the service despite its availability since late 2025.
 Many KK residents simply don't know the pink bus runs, which routes it covers, or that it's free for students and seniors.

 Those who have ridden it tend to give positive feedback on the air-conditioning, cleanliness, and punctuality compared to the old informal minibus system.
-The biggest structural complaints mirror other BAS.MY cities: coverage gaps (only 2 of 8 routes running as of April 2026) and frequency during off-peak hours.
+The coverage complaint has largely been answered — the network went from three active routes in July 2026 to all eight in August — so the remaining gripes are mostly about frequency during off-peak hours and how little the service is advertised.

-There's a parallel worth noting in Kuching — Sabah's BAS.MY sister city — where some routes were discontinued in early 2026 due to low ridership, and others had their frequency reduced after 7pm due to empty buses.
-KK's long-term success will likely depend on how quickly the full 8-route network is activated and whether awareness campaigns catch up with the rollout.
+There's a parallel worth noting in Kuching — Sarawak's BAS.MY city, and the only other Borneo network in the programme — where some routes were discontinued in early 2026 due to low ridership, and others had their frequency reduced after 7pm due to empty buses.
+Now that KK's full eight-route network is running, its long-term success depends less on rollout speed and more on whether awareness catches up before the ridership numbers are judged.

 Ringkasan dalam Bahasa Malaysia